What is ataxia telangiectasia?

 NCI is sponsoring a wide variety of research on A-T, DNA mutations and repair, and the interaction between ATM and mutations in BRCA1 and BRCA2 (breast cancer susceptibility genes).
 Clinical scientists at NCI have over 30 years of experience with A-T, and are continuing research to develop better diagnostic tests, immune dysfunction analyses, and treatments.

 In addition, NCI is supporting three large, multi-national studies investigating A-T. One population-based study, a collaboration of investigators from the United States, Canada, Costa Rica, Germany, Israel, Italy, Poland, and Turkey, is examining the risk of cancer in A-T patients and their relatives.
 NCI is conducting another analysis of cancer risk in A-T families in collaboration with registries in Norway, Sweden, Denmark, and Finland.
-Another large, multi-site study, taking place in the United States and Denmark, is investigating whether women who are ATM carriers who have received radiation therapy as part of breast cancer treatment are at high risk of developing a second breast cancer in the other breast (second primary contralateral breast cancer).
+Another large, multi-site study, taking place in the United States and Denmark, is investigating whether women who are ATM mutation carriers who have received radiation therapy as part of breast cancer treatment are at high risk of developing a second breast cancer in the other breast (second primary contralateral breast cancer).